NREL/EnergyPlus/design/FY2017/MultipleAirloopsInOneZone.md

 - Add new function `SizingManager::GetAirTerminalSizing` to process input for the new ` DesignSpecification:AirTerminal:Sizing` object.

 - Change `TermUnitSizing` and `TermUnitFinalZoneSizing` to be indexed by air distribution unit (ADU) number instead of by zone.
 Direct air terminal units will be added to the end of the ADU list for this indexing.
+  - *If this proves to be too intrusive or risky, consider adding yet another array that is indexed by ADU.*
 - Expand `TermUnitSizing` to include pertinent inputs from a referenced `DesignSpecification:AirTerminal:Sizing` object.
 These fields will default to 1.0 if there is no `DesignSpecification:AirTerminal:Sizing` object for a given ADU.
 - In `UpdateSysSizing`, change anything that is indexed by CtrlZoneNum (or equivalent) to be indexed by air distribution unit.
 - Add two arrays to `DataAirloop::AirLoopZoneEquipConnectData`